 The Sacrament of Holy Communion

 The Lord's Supper is open to all.
-It is celebrated quarterly (January, March, July and November) during morning worship, and monthly at the evening services.
+Full Communion is celebrated quarterly (January, March, June and November) during morning worship, and a short celebration is held monthly following morning service.

 Home communion is arranged for housebound members on request.